PaulDudsdeemaytha/instanews/README.md

 ![Alt text](images/screenshot.jpg)

-In this project, my to create a responsive website that was able to update itself by accessing top stories from the New York Times through using their API.
+In this project, my goal was to create a responsive website that was able to update itself by accessing top stories from the New York Times through using their API.

 #Resources